The new Cadabra is here

 Getting the software

 Version 1.x is available in many Linux distributions and on MacPorts, and has just been accepted for the new Debian release, so it will continue to be available for some time to come.
 Version 2.x is still undergoing many rapid changes, so it is at the moment not yet available in any distributions.
-Instead, you can get it directly from this web site's download page, in the form of various packages for Linux distributions.
-On Mac OS X you need to build from source, but this is a fairly painless procedure thanks to the magic of Homebrew.
+Instead, you can get it directly from this web site's download page, in the form of various packages for Linux distributions, a Homebrew port for macOS, and a Windows installer.

 You can install 1.x and 2.x on the same system without any clashes, so you can continue to work with 1.x and at the same time get used to 2.x.

 I will no longer provide source tarballs for 1.x, but you can easily get the source from the Cadabra 1.x github repository.

 The new 2.x notebooks are not compatible with the old 1.x notebooks, and you can not (yet?) read old notebooks into the new version.
 The main reason for not providing backward compatibility is that there have been many changes in the input format, and writing a converter takes time.
 However, if you have large 1.x notebooks that you would really like to auto-convert, get in touch and we'll see what we can do.